ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - b - (NEW) Mongoose - Introduction.md

 - Explore the concept of a "seed file"

-  - Research: what is a seed file, why is it useful?
+  - Research: what is a database seed file, why is it useful?

   - Example of a seed file WITHOUT relationships (`then+catch`): https://github.com/ByteWarriors-Ironhack-Feb-23/warriors-library-project/blob/main/bin/seeds-without-relationships.js